cnbbooks/lfe-sicp/ch2/exercises-3.md

 #### Exercise 2.5

 Show that we can represent pairs of nonnegative integers using only numbers and arithmetic operations if we represent the pair $$a$$ and $$b$$ as the integer that is the product $$2^a \cdot 3^b$$.
-Give the corresponding definitions of the procedures ``cons4/2``, ``car4/1``, and ``cdr4/1``.
+Give the corresponding definitions of the functions ``cons4/2``, ``car4/1``, and ``cdr4/1``.

 #### Exercise 2.6

-In case representing pairs as procedures wasn't mind-boggling enough, consider that, in a language that can manipulate procedures, we can get by without numbers (at least insofar as nonnegative integers are concerned) by implementing 0 and the operation of adding 1 as
+In case representing pairs as functions wasn't mind-boggling enough, consider that, in a language that can manipulate functions, we can get by without numbers (at least insofar as nonnegative integers are concerned) by implementing 0 and the operation of adding 1 as

 ```lisp
 (defun zero